Supercritical-subcritical correspondence, asymmetric effects and antisymmetric corrections near a critical point

-The coefficients $d_P$, $d_\rho$, $e_\rho$, $k_P$, $k_\rho$ and $m_\rho$ in Eqs.~(\ref{eq:diameter_super}) and~(\ref{eq:ratio}) depend on the mixing coefficients $a_3$, $b_2$ and $\tan \varphi$ in Eq.~(\ref{eq:complete_scalingh123}) (their expressions are complicated but can be given explicitly; see SM Sec.~S1) Importantly, setting $a_3 = b_2 = \tan \varphi = 0$ causes all of these coefficients to vanish.
+The coefficients $d_P$, $d_\rho$, $e_\rho$, $k_P$, $k_\rho$ and $m_\rho$ in Eqs.~(\ref{eq:diameter_super}) and~(\ref{eq:ratio}) depend on the mixing coefficients $a_3$, $b_2$ and $\tan \varphi$ in Eq.~(\ref{eq:complete_scalingh123}) (their expressions are given explicitly in SM Sec.~S1~\cite{supplement}).
+Importantly, setting $a_3 = b_2 = \tan \varphi = 0$ causes all of these coefficients to vanish.
 Thus, all asymmetric correction terms come from linear mixing, and are absent in symmetric systems where $h_1 = \Delta \hat{\mu}$ and $h_2 = \Delta \hat{T}$ (such as the lattice gas model).
-Correspondingly, without linear mixing, the supercritical diameter is rectilinear $\rho_{\rm d}^> \propto |\Delta \hat{T}|$, a contribution from the non-singular, background part of the thermodynamic potential.
+Correspondingly, without linear mixing,the supercritical diameter is rectilinear $\rho_{\rm d}^> \propto |\Delta \hat{T}|$, a contribution from the non-singular, background part of the thermodynamic potential.